-- 1. the Pro Forma documentation which was submitted - 2. the supplementary material which was submitted - 3. advice received from the curricular subject specialists who supported the review process and - 4. information gleaned during the visits to the university and subsequent engagement with programme staff, the panel has noted the following area(s) which it considers must be addressed to the satisfaction of the Council as a matter of priority and, at the latest, within two months of the final report being received.
-The panel notes that following receipt of the draft report of this panel, the University of Limerick indicated that it has already begun to address these stipulations.
+- 1. the Pro Forma documentation which was submitted - 2. the supplementary material which was submitted - 3. advice received from the curricular subject specialist who supported the review process and - 4. information gleaned during the visit to the university and subsequent engagement with programme staff, the panel has noted the following areas of the programme which it considers must be addressed to the satisfaction of the Council as a matter of priority and, at the latest, within two months of the final report being received.
+The panel notes that following receipt of the draft report of this panel, the University of Limerick indicated that it has already begun to address a number of these stipulations.